 In addition to leading music here at First Church, I am currently a regular member of the Chicago Symphony Chorus, and also sing with the chorus of the Lyric Opera of Chicago, Grant Park Music Festival, and the St. Charles Singers.
 I have performed as a young artist and soloist with the Sarasota Opera, Utah Festival Opera, Baltimore Opera, and am a frequent soloist with the St. Charles Singers.

 Aside from loving all different types of music, I am an avid hockey and New York Islanders fan.
-I live with my beautiful girlfriend Kayla in Logan Square, and we have an awesome 3 year old boxer/poodle named Lucy who has the energy of a toddler who drinks coffee.
+My beautiful soon-to-be bride Kayla and I live in Logan Square.
+We have an awesome 4 year old boxer/poodle named Lucy who has the energy of a toddler who drinks coffee.